ContainX/beethoven/README.md

 # B E E T H O V E N

-**Beethoven** is an application written in Go that automatically configures Nginx for applications deployed on Marathon/Mesos.
-Beethoven runs in Docker and can be managed by Marathon to provide HTTP loadbalancing.
+**Beethoven** is an application written in Go that automatically configures Nginx for applications deployed on Marathon/Mesos or Docker Swarm.
+Beethoven runs in Docker and can be managed by the scheduler to provide HTTP loadbalancing.

 **Feature Highlights**